zaoanhh/zaoanhh.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am fortunate to be advised by Prof. [Panlong Yang](https://scholar.google.com.hk/citations?hl=zh-CN&user=sst3cxoAAAAJ) and Prof. [Xiang-Yang Li](https://scholar.google.com.hk/citations?hl=zh-CN&user=JURtNb0AAAAJ) at University of Science and Technology of China (USTC).
-My research interest is wireless sensing.
+I am fortunate to be advised by Prof. [Panlong Yang](https://scholar.google.com.hk/citations?hl=zh-CN&user=sst3cxoAAAAJ) and Prof. [Xiang-Yang Li](https://scholar.google.com.hk/citations?hl=zh-CN&user=JURtNb0AAAAJ)(ACM/IEEE Fellow) at University of Science and Technology of China (USTC).
+I have successfully defended my doctoral thesis and am going to join The University of Hong Kong (HKU) as a postdoctoral researcher, working closely with Professor [Chenshu Wu](https://cswu.me/).​ My research interest is wireless sensing.

 ### Awards